 Trying to adjust some more, I took my fins off and stood there, head out of the shallow water, and watched the larger rays swim past and the smaller ones sometimes squeeze between my feet, still looping around our end of the bay.
 I got used to the soft, now-familiar underside of their wings, as they continued to smoothly swipe along my legs during each successive visit.
 I found myself relaxing and enjoying each moment.

 The sun had long passed its zenith but I didn’t want to leave.
 I looked toward the beach to see if there was room to build a cottage near the trees.
 Sally had found a warning sign up on the beach so I went to check it out.
 The sign announced that the sharks, turtles, and rays were tame and that harassment would result in a $5,000 fine or prison.
-I’m not sure who was here to enforce this but I was happy to see that somebody cared enough to put up the sign.
+I’m not sure who would enforce this but I was happy to see that somebody cared enough to put up the sign.

 I’m generally of the opinion that wildlife should stay wild and that there is no advantage for any species to get close to us humans.
 Wildlife encounters often do not end well.

 And yet on this day, I was reminded that we don’t have to always be mere bystanders but that we are, in fact, part of nature.
 By allowing this experience to happen, by interacting with these usually elusive wild creatures, I’m reminded of my place in the greater web of life.
-Not as a master but as a humble participant.
+Not a master but a humble participant.

 All I could do was smile and nod enthusiastically.
 I had no words.
 My brain had ceased any rational thought and allowed me to just be, to let me feel, to allow the beauty of the day to connect me to nature without intellectual analysis.
-This was one of the most amazing wild encounters of my life.
+This remains one of the most amazing wild encounters of my life.

 What if more people had the chance to experience the wild—both landscapes and creatures?
 Every encounter with nature reinforces my belief in being a privileged part of nature’s complex system.
-We may play important roles in special equations, but we are probably not so important in the general one and lucky to be part of this crazy cosmic coincidence.
+We may play important roles in special equations, but we are probably less important in the general one and lucky to be part of this crazy cosmic coincidence.